Financial Breakdown

 1. Location of Egg Donor

-The location of the egg donor is an important consideration for intended parents who are interested in using fresh donor eggs as the donor will travel to the recipient’s chosen fertility clinic and the recipient(s) will be responsible for the donor’s travel expenses.
+The location of the egg donor is an important consideration for intended parents who are interested in using fresh donor eggs.
+The donor will travel to the recipient’s chosen fertility clinic, and the recipient(s) will be responsible for the donor’s travel expenses.
 Although many of our egg donors are located in our home state of California, we proudly work with egg donors worldwide.

 2. Egg Donor Compensation